Where In The ‘Walking Dead’ Universe Has Heath Disappeared To?

 Heath was last seen in Episode 6 of The Walking Dead‘s seventh season.
-He disappeared, along with the RV he and Tara were travelling in, and hasn’t been seen since.
+He disappeared, along with the RV he and Tara were traveling in and hasn’t been seen since.
 No other characters in the show seem overly concerned either.
 So what exactly has happened to Heath and will he ever show up again in The Walking Dead?

 SPOILER ALERT: This article discusses Season 7 of AMC’s The Walking Dead and speculates about upcoming episodes.
 Please proceed with caution if you wish to avoid spoilers.

 Episode 6 (titled “Swear”) of The Walking Dead Season 7 saw Tara (Alanna Masterson) and Heath (Corey Hawkins) on the tail end of a supply run.
 Heath wanted to turn back as little had been found on the trip but Tara wanted to keep going.
 In the end, they traveled some more, coming across a bridge rigged with hidden walkers.
-The pair become separated as a result and Tara discovered a new group called Oceanside.
+The pair becomes separated as a result and Tara discovered a new group called Oceanside.

 This new group consisted entirely of women thanks to a run in with Negan’s group.
 As a result of this, they wanted to remain hidden.
-Tara promised she would not tell anyone of them or their location, a deal she reneged on when it became apparent they needed more weapons in an effort to get another group on side with fighting the Saviors.
+Tara promised she would not tell anyone of them or their location, a deal she reneged on when it became apparent they needed more weapons in an effort to get another group on their side with fighting the Saviors.

 When Tara escaped from Oceanside in Episode 6 of The Walking Dead, she returned to where she had last seen Heath at the bridge, only to discover he was missing.
 The only thing remaining was Heath’s broken glasses.